Michael Jackson: Final years, financial problems, Thriller 25 and This Is It (2005–2009)

-In 2007, Jackson and Sony bought another music publishing company, Famous Music LLC, formerly owned by Viacom.
-The deal gave Jackson the rights to songs by Eminem and Beck, among others.
-In a brief interview, Jackson said he had no regrets about his career despite his problems and "deliberate attempts to hurt me".
-That March, Jackson visited a US Army post in Japan, Camp Zama, to greet more than 3,000 troops and their families.
-As of September, Jackson was still working on his next album, which he never completed.
+Jackson and Sony bought another music publishing company during 2007, Famous Music LLC, formerly owned by Viacom.
+The deal gave him the rights to songs by Eminem and Beck, among others.
+Jackson mentioned having no regrets about his career despite the "deliberate attempts to hurt me".
+That March, he visited a US Army post in Japan, Camp Zama, to greet more than 3,000 troops and their families.
+By September, Jackson was still working on his next album, with Kanye West joining as a producer.

-In 2008, for the 25th anniversary of Thriller, Jackson and Sony released Thriller 25, with two remixes released as singles: "The Girl Is Mine 2008" and "Wanna Be Startin' Somethin' 2008".
-Thriller 25 was the last recorded work released during his life which he was extensively involved with, with Jackson co-producing the album's remix tracks.
-For his 50th birthday, Sony BMG released a series of greatest hits albums, King of Pop, with different tracklists for different regions.
+In 2008, for the 25th anniversary of Thriller, Jackson and Sony released Thriller 25, a reissue which included five newly remixed tracks co-produced by him and guest producers, including the singles: "The Girl Is Mine 2008" and "Wanna Be Startin' Somethin' 2008".
+Thriller 25 was the last recorded work released during Jackson's lifetime that he was extensively involved in.
+For Jackson's 50th birthday, Sony BMG released a series of greatest hits albums, King of Pop, with different tracklists for different regions.
 That July, Fortress Investments threatened to foreclose on Neverland Ranch, which he had used as collateral for his loans.
 Fortress sold Jackson's debts to Colony Capital LLC.
 In November, Jackson transferred Neverland Ranch's title to Sycamore Valley Ranch Company LLC, a joint venture between Jackson and Colony Capital LLC.
 The deal earned him $35 million.
 In 2009, Jackson arranged to sell a collection of his memorabilia of more than 1,000 items through Julien's Auction House, but canceled the auction in April.

 In March 2009, amid speculation about his finances and health, Jackson announced a series of comeback concerts, This Is It, at a press conference at the O2 Arena.
 The shows were to be his first major concerts since the HIStory World Tour in 1997.
 Jackson suggested he would retire after the shows.
 The initial plan was for ten concerts in London, followed by shows in Paris, New York City and Mumbai.
 Randy Phillips, the president and chief executive of AEG Live, predicted the first ten dates would earn Jackson £50 million.

 The London residency was increased to fifty dates after record-breaking ticket sales; more than one million were sold in less than two hours.
 The concerts were to run from July 13, 2009, to March 6, 2010.
 Jackson moved to Los Angeles, where he rehearsed in the weeks leading up to the tour under the direction of the choreographer Kenny Ortega, whom he had worked with during his previous tours.
 Rehearsals took place at the Forum and the Staples Center owned by AEG.
 By this point, Jackson's debt had grown to almost $500 million.
 By the time of his death, he was three or four months behind payments on his home in San Fernando Valley.
 The Independent reported that Jackson planned a string of further ventures designed to recoup his debts, including a world tour, a new album, films, a museum and a casino.